Inventa Builds Confidence in Data Through the dbt Semantic Layer

 “I was duct-taping our platform together so it could cope with our growth,” Gabriel said.
 “This was a problem.
 Once we received investment funds, we decided we should start fresh—not only for the data team but for the company, too.”
 Gabriel and his team started evaluating solutions and soon encountered dbt.

-dbt Cloud: investing in data the right way
+dbt Cloud: Investing in data the right way

 After experiencing the difficulties of working with an unstable software stack, Inventa’s data team sought to ensure that their next setup was as reliable and reputable as possible.